MarcelaCespedes/MNL_algorithm/README.md

 ## Supporting Information
 The **Supporting_Information** folder contains all the supplementary material for the manuscript in pdf form.

-# NOTE
-As this manuscript is still under revisions, pending further co-author and reviewer comments, the contents of this repository is subject to change.

 ## Additional tasks requried todo
 1. ~~Finish uploading all R code to reproduce the simulation study(MNL, PPC & gLASSO)~~ (and test all required material works!)